MONTHLY FUTURES MARKET OVERVIEW

 Stock Index Futures

 S&P 500 futures advanced to a six-month high in early February on the belief that the Federal Open Market Committee could moderate its hawkish monetary policy later this year.
-However, futures declined more recently on prospects of a more hawkish Fed on news that January nonfarm payrolls increased 517,000 when up 185,000 was anticipated.
+However, futures declined more recently on prospects of a more hawkish Federal Reserve.
+Stock index futures fell sharply after Federal Reserve Chair Powell in his testimony to the Senate Banking Committee and the House Financial Services Committee warned the central bank may need to re-accelerate interest rate hikes.

 US Dollar Index

-Since December, March 23 crude oil futures have traded in a range between 70.56 and 83.14.
-Concerns about sluggish near-term demand, especially in the US, prompted investors to unwind some long positions after a rally that saw prices hit a peak of almost $81 on February 13.
-The latest EIA report showed that U.S. crude inventories jumped by 16.283 million barrels to 842.973 million last week, which is the highest level since early October, indicating weakening demand.
+April crude oil futures fell under the December low of 70.86.
+Concerns about sluggish near-term demand, especially in the U.S., caused investors to unwind some long positions after a rally that took prices to a peak of almost $81 on February 13.
+The latest EIA report showed U.S. crude inventories jumped by 16.283 million barrels to 842.973 million, which was the highest level since early October and indicated weakening demand.

-April gold futures bottomed at 1836.60 on February 16, which is a level not seen in more than a month.
+April gold futures bottomed at 1810.80 on February 28.
 Selling pressure was linked to a stronger U.S. dollar and a pickup in Treasury yields after hotter than expected inflation data increased concerns about a more aggressive Federal Reserve.
+Since those lows were registered, gold prices moved higher to above $1,940, which is close to levels not seen in six weeks, as the risk-off mood continues, and investors remain concerned about the recent banking turmoil.

 Futures and options trading involve significant risk of loss and may not be suitable for everyone.
 Therefore, carefully consider whether such trading is suitable for you in light of your financial condition.
 The information and comments contained herein is provided by ADMIS and in no way should be construed to be information provided by ADM.
 The author of this report did not have a financial interest in any of the contracts discussed in this report at the time the report was prepared.
 The information provided is designed to assist in your analysis and evaluation of the futures and options markets.
 However, any decisions you may make to buy, sell or hold a futures or options position on such research are entirely your own and not in any way deemed to be endorsed by or attributed to ADMIS.
 Copyright ADM Investor Services, Inc.